-The new Interdisciplinary Science Building (ISB), completed in 2013, is an energy-efficient and environmentally sustainable building that provides labs, offices, and support functions to bring together a broad spectrum of researchers, including industry, universities, and other national laboratories.
+The Interdisciplinary Science Building (ISB), completed in 2013, is an energy-efficient and environmentally sustainable building that provides labs, offices, and support functions to bring together a broad spectrum of researchers, including industry, universities, and other national laboratories.
 The ISB fosters energy research, focusing on the effective uses of renewable energy through improved conversion, transmission, and storage.
 The ISB has been awarded LEED Gold certification.

-The Computational Science Center (CSC), established in 2016, houses two supercomputers with collectively more than 45,000 core processors and a suite of tools developed specifically for interactive visual and statistical data analysis.
+The Computational Science Center (CSC), established in 2016, houses two supercomputers with an ever-expanding fleet of computing cores (50,000 as of 2015) and a suite of tools developed specifically for interactive visual and statistical data analysis.
 Researchers in biology, chemistry, physics, and medicine together with applied mathematicians and computer scientists-from Brookhaven, Stony Brook University, Columbia University, and other collaborating institutions-use these tools to address questions in computational biology, nanoscience, sustainable energy, environmental science, and homeland security.